xamo1998/Machine-Learning/Chapter_1_The_machine_Learning_Landscape/README.md

 Online learning algorithms can also be used to train systems on huge datasets that cannot fit in one machine's main memory (this is called _out-of-core_ learning).
 The algorithm loads part of the data, runs a training step on that data, and repeats the process until it has run on all of the data.

 ![Online Learning](../img/chp1_online_learning.png?raw=true "Online Learning")

+### Instance-Based Versus Model-Based Learning

+One more way to categorize Machine Learning systems is by how they _generalize_.
+Most Machine Learning tasks are about making predictions.
+This means that given a number of training examples, the system needs to be able to generalize to examples it has never seen before.
+Having a good performance measure on the training data is good, but insufficient; the true goal is to perform well on new instances.
+There are two main approaches to generalization: instance-based learning and model-based learning.

+#### Instance-based learning

+Following the example of the spam filter, one solutions for the implementation is to flag emails that are identical to known spam emails.
+This solution is a little restrictive so maybe we could flag emails that are **very similar** to known spam ones.
+This requires a _measure of similarity_ between two emails.
+For example, we could count the words they have in common.

+#### Model-based learning

+Another way to generalize from a set of examples is to build a model of these examples, then use that model to make _predictions_.
+This is called _model-based learning_.